-The ride is simulated enough not to completely crash from the start.
-But it’s fair to say after two rides I do feel the pilot has a large amount of control.
+The ride is simulated enough not to crash from the start completely.
+But it’s fair to say that after two rides, I feel the pilot has a large amount of control.

 When taking on the engineer role in the last row, I felt a lot more movement.
 That ride was bumpy and shifted you around a bit more than the pilot.

 As far as restraints, there is one single buckle across your lap as if you are riding in a car with a lap belt.
 So obviously, this is more of a “feeling” ride than an actual true motion.

 The Millennium Falcon: Smugglers Run ride is an exciting experience at Disney’s Hollywood Studios.
 I would say it’s definitely worth the wait to ride it at least once on your vacation.

 After that, you can decide if you want to do it additional times or maybe try the single rider line.